What is a distal radius fracture?

 What can patients do to improve their outcome?

 Adequate nutrition is important during the healing and recovery process.
 I recommend a diet rich in protein and calcium and an adequate intake of calories per day while your body is healing.
 If you smoke, eliminating tobacco products will decrease your risk of nonunion, delayed healing, and infection.
 Complying with the therapist’s recommendations is very important to maximize your result.
-I work closely with hand therapists at the Raleigh Hand Center in order to improve range of motion and strength.
+I work closely with hand therapists at the Raleigh Hand to Shoulder Center in order to improve the recovery.

 What can patients expect after surgery?

 Rest and elevation of the hand above the level of the heart is very important for the first few days after surgery to reduce swelling.
-I encourage finger range of motion to help prevent digit stiffness.
+I encourage finger range of motion to help prevent finger stiffness.
+The fingers can be used lightly, for light household activities.
 Shoulder and elbow range of motion exercises are also important to help prevent stiffness in these joints.
-The first few days after surgery can be painful, and narcotic medications will be prescribed to help.
-These meds should be weaned as the pain improves.
+Using oral NSAIDs and Tylenol on a regular schedule for the first 2-3 days can significantly reduce pain.

 Your wrist will be protected in a plaster splint which will be removed in clinic along with the skin sutures at about 10-14 days.
-At this point, most patients can begin therapy and use their hand lightly.
-I recommend avoiding heavy use of the hand until the fracture is healed, approximately 6-8 weeks after surgery.
+At this point, most patients can begin hand therapy.
+I recommend avoiding heavy use of the hand until the fracture is healed, approximately 6 weeks after surgery.

 Pain, swelling, and stiffness gradually improve over time.
 Most patients can return to more normal function at about 2-3 months post-operatively, but maximum improvement can take 6-12 months.
 Recovery time varies among patients, depending on the severity of the injury, possible complications, and pain tolerance of the patient.
 Occasionally, patients have residual stiffness and “aching” in the wrist after treatment.
 Arthritis, also known as degenerative joint disease, may develop in the future if the initial injury damaged the joint surface.
 My goal is to help each patient obtain the most function possible after the injury.